roozbeh360/dota-2-engine/README.md

 install
 ======
+clone project , from command/bash line run :
+git clone https://github.com/roozbeh360/dota-2-engine.git dota2engine

-first of all you should enable these extentions in php.ini or on your host : find these lines and remove ; from beginning .
+first of all you should enable these extentions in php.ini or on your host . find these lines and remove ; from beginning .

 ;extension=php_curl.dll